erento/angular-api-client/README.md

 - __headers__

-  You can provide headers with usage of `Headers` object from `@angular/http`.
+  You can provide headers with the usage of `Headers` object from `@angular/http`.

 - __body__

-  Used to set body of your request.
+  Used to set the body of your request.

+- __withCredential__

+  Boolean value that indicates whether or not requests should be made using credentials such as cookies, authorization headers or TLS client certificates.

 ## Testing
 Run `npm test` to execute tests.